 Timea Bacsinszky lost to Jelena Ostapenko in three sets (7/6 3/6 6/3) but she is still satisfied with reaching her second Roland Garros semifinals after 2015.
 'I could be only disappointed on one aspect of the match as it's some opportunities I had in the first set', said Timea Bacsinszky.

 'But then, the rest, and even there, I created myself some opportunities, but on the other side of the net she was playing quite well, and she was defending very well everything I was proposing.
 But otherwise, I think I just went for, like, every shot.

-I never thought it was the end until, like, the last points.
-And, well, she just went for her shot.'
+This year, I think I have been much more consistent, much more focused.'
 Wawrinka's tattoo Bacsinszky is referring at is a Samuel Beckett's sentence: 'Ever Tried.
 Ever Failed.
 No Matter.
 Try Again.
 Fail Again.
 Fail Better.'
 ALSO READ: Timea Bacsinszky: 'With Federer I cried 18 times, a lot of emotions'